-This course covers behaviors seen in children from birth through age eight, practical ideas to help children build self-esteem, develop self control and be a part of a pro-social environment, and identify problem behaviors and recognize potential causes.
+This course will focus on the behaviors seen in children from birth through age eight, as well as practical ideas to help children build self-esteem, develop self control, identify problem behaviors, and recognize potential causes.
+(3 credits)

 - ECE 101: Introduction to Early Childhood Education

 Students who successfully complete this course will be able to: